sjbdcs/default/exampleSite/content/english/pages/email-use-policy.md

 title = "Email Use Policy"

 +++
-St John Baptist De La Salle Catholic School provides email accounts to teachers  who have a primary academic appointment students with a valid ID.
+St John Baptist De La Salle Catholic School provides email accounts to teachers  who have a primary academic appointment, staff and students with a valid ID.
 Usage of the SJBDCS email system indicates that you will abide by this policy.
 Once your appointment or job at St John ends, your email and all related services such as mailing lists and remote access will be terminated.
 All questions or requests regarding this policy should be forwarded to the webmaster: [webmaster@sjbdcs.org](mailto:webmaster@sjbdcs.org).

 ### Ownership of Data